I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Critics weren't kind to Night in the Ruts, but thanks to Aerosmith's loyal fan base, the album managed to hit #14 on the Billboard album charts -- only a few notches below Draw the Line's peak position of #11.

-When you listen to Night in the Ruts today, you can almost hear the tension and the chemicals eating away at the band.
+When you listen to Night in the Ruts today, you can practically hear the tensions and the chemicals eating away at the band.
 Most fans are likely to pick Toys in the Attic or Rocks when they're in a vintage Aerosmith mood, but Night in the Ruts is well worth investigating, as it captures a pivotal, do-or-die moment in the band's long history.
 It would be a few more years and albums before the Bad Boys of Boston truly found their way out of purgatory, but that's another story for another time.

 © 2021 Keith Abt